 One more super-great thing was the lengthy bibliography of both primary and secondary sources.
 Wow.
 Treasure trove, including an author with perhaps the best name ever: Edmund Swinglehurst… 🙂

 This is a very good read if you like that sort of thing (which I do).
-Just try not get hit by the typos that are scattered fairly regularly throughout.
+Just try not get irritated by the typos that are scattered fairly regularly throughout.
 (Grr.)

 And if you’d like to see my review of her other book, The Victorian Home, see here.